SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-04-trelaine-merelyASetback.md

 <I>When she turns her back, the cold realization hits her that she's going to have to deliver the bad news.</i>

 <i>From downstairs comes a shuffle of grocery bags.
-McCOY typically came bearing gifts.</i>
+TRELAINE typically came bearing gifts.</i>

 <i>AVAELLE dunks her paintbrushes into cloudy glasses of murky water, promising to return to them posthaste.</i>

 <i>She walks downstairs as slowly as she can muster.
-McCOY speaks from the kitchen, the soft patter of items being removed from plastic grocery bags offering the promise of domesticity.</i>
+TRELAINE speaks from the kitchen, the soft patter of items being removed from plastic grocery bags offering the promise of domesticity.</i>

-### McCOY ###
+### TRELAINE ###

 > (loudly) THEY WERE OUTTA THE YELLOWS SO I GOT YOU BLUES INSTEAD.